chmike/base64/README.md

 Decoding pure base64 without padding and characters to ignore is 7% faster on ARM64 and 32% faster on AMD64.

+## Testing and benchmarking

+Testing covers 100% of the code.

+A CLI program is provided to generate benchmarks of the three typical usages.

 ## API

 Usage is similar to the standard library.
 The predefined `StdEncoding` and